xani-dev/python-3-exercises/ReadMe.md

 # Getting Started
 1. Create a shared repository, on Github, with your partner
-2. Fork & clone this repo into that shared repository
+2. Clone this repo into that shared repository
 3. Launch IDE of choice
 4. Open the Python directory
 - Create virtual environment: `python -m venv venv`